shreesha-sur/Sillago-Sihama-Vid/README.md

 ![Sample_annotation_frame2](https://user-images.githubusercontent.com/91935551/138845232-e8494f0c-ad12-488d-b3ed-33816b49d1e8.PNG)

 A sample result of the proposed tracking algorithm on the dataset.
+It is clearly seen that, the dark blue, yellow and orange coloured bounding box tracks the fishes even if there are rapid motion, sudden change in direction and occlusion.
+This shows the efficiency of the proposed tracking method.
+The proposed method considers appearance, motion, spatial and swim direction for making association between the tracklets and detections.

 https://user-images.githubusercontent.com/91935551/167343628-106ef44c-2a31-431c-aa96-98dd4d92099c.mp4